pauroger/exp-net-fundamentals-2025-Q2/README.md

 2025-06-23/25

-I struggled a bit on the VM setup, since I had to recreate all of it in Azure from Scratch due to the AWS price scare.
-Eventually I managed to successfully create some interesting VM-Inception:
+I ran into some challenges with the VM setup, as I had to recreate everything from scratch in Azure due to the AWS price scare.
+In the end, I successfully set up an interesting VM-inception scenario:

 - Forward Proxy Lab.
 See [Journal](projects/week2/forward_proxy/JOURNAL.md).
 - Reverse Proxy Lab.
 See [Journal](projects/week2/reverse_proxy/JOURNAL.md).